whscienceteacher/whscienceteacher.github.io/README.md

 ### Games
 I'm not going to claim these are the most effecient way to learn something, but they are at least a little bit fun.

+[Mammu and Amfa - Homeostasis Game](/mammuandamfa/) - **Biology** - I actually made this for my astronomy class in our astrobiology unit but the purpose is to get students thinking about homeostasis.
+A short platform puzzle game.
+Two aliens must work together and use their strengths and weaknesses to maintain homeostasis and explore the galaxy.

 [Sleigher](/sleigher/) - **Physics** - Silly game of delivering presents.
 Players compete to try and land their sleigh on the house by changing its launch angle and velocity.